elysiajs/documentation/docs/tutorial.md

 We have created a simple API using Elysia, we have learned how to create a simple API, how to handle errors, and how to observe our server using OpenTelemetry.

-You could to take a step further by trying to connect to a real database, connect to a real frontend or implement a real-time communication with WebSocket.
+You could take a step further by trying to connect to a real database, connect to a real frontend or implement a real-time communication with WebSocket.

-This Tutorial cover most of the concept we need to know to create Elysia server, however there are some several useful concepts you might want to know.
+This tutorial covers most of the concepts we need to know to create an Elysia server; however, there are several other useful concepts you might want to know.

 ### If you are stuck

-Feels free to ask our community on GitHub Discussions, Discord, and Twitter, if you have any further question.
+Feel free to ask our community on GitHub Discussions, Discord, and Twitter, if you have any further question.

 <Deck>
     <Card title="Discord" href="https://discord.gg/eaFJ2KDJck">